rikhuijzer/phd-thesis/chapters/discussion.typ

 In general, we expect that models are better at predicting dropouts than graduates @hunt2011predicting @taleb2013antifragile.
 This could be because many things have to go right for a recruit to graduate, while only one thing has to go wrong for an individual to drop out.
-There is an infinite number of ways in which the recruit could be hindered from graduating, also known _black swan_ events @taleb2010black.
+There is an infinite number of ways in which the recruit could be hindered from graduating, also known as _black swan_ events @taleb2010black.
 For example, if the recruit breaks a leg or suddenly decides to quit, he will not graduate.
 Maybe the model can predict this by finding a clue in the data, such as a poor running time or a low motivation.
-Conversely, since the data that the model see is so limited, it is much harder to predict that many things will go right.
+Conversely, since the data that the model sees is so limited, it is much harder to predict that everything will go right.

 While the results of Chapter 4 are promising, they do not provide information on how recruits actually respond to the high levels of physical and psychological stress during the selection period.
 Having this information could help to predict dropout more accurately.